zheeno/searchables/readme.md

 npm i @zheeno/searchables
 ```

-This module allows to search into an array of objects using for a keyword matching any entry with an indexed property.
+This module allows to you to perform  deep search on an array of objects using for a keyword matching any entry with an indexed property.

 ## Usage